 Prices of exported items are considerably higher in Costa Rica, especially when it comes to food and personal hygiene products.
 Makeup and feminine products are very costly, and even a common brand name of shampoo can cost $8 – $10.

 The cost of living in Atenas

-One of the benefits of living in Atenas is that many households don’t feel the need to use air conditioning saving on high electricity costs.
-For a couple, an electricity bill can range from $70 to $100 depending on what appliances you have in the home.
+One of the benefits of living in Atenas is that many households don’t feel the need to use air conditioning, saving on high electricity costs.
+For a couple, an electricity bill can range from $70 to $100, depending on your home appliances.

 Internet, cable, and cell phone bill can see costs around $80, and a water bill of $60 a month.